jacksleight/statamic-memberbox/README.md

 ### Restrict a section of a page to members or non-members

+You can wrap blocks of content in member tags to restrict just those sections:

 ```antlers
 {{ member }}
     <p>This is only visible to members</p>